 Mac’s other recent successes include a $1.25 million dollar settlement for a man who was injured in a disputed liability collision; a $4.275 million dollar medical negligence settlement at trial for a man who had a left lower leg amputation; a $1 million dollar settlement for a man who fell from a negligently poured concrete staircase; and a $900,000 settlement for a Wisconsin car accident in which the family recovered $550,000 for conscious pain and suffering above Wisconsin’s $350,000 cap on wrongful death damages.

-Prior to joining Taxman, Pollock, Murray, & Bekkerman, Mac practiced medical malpractice and nursing home litigation at a prominent Chicago defense firm.
-There, Mac represented acute and long-term care facilities in personal injury litigation across Illinois.
-He has also worked at a prominent Plaintiff’s personal injury firm in Chicago.
+Prior to joining Taxman, Pollock, Murray, & Bekkerman, LLC, Mac practiced medical malpractice and nursing home litigation at prominent Plaintiff and Defense firms in Chicago.
+Mac prosecuted and defended acute and long-term care facilities in personal injury litigation across Illinois.
 He has tried, and won, jury trials both on behalf of victims and their families and care providers.
-Mac’s experience prosecuting and defending nursing homes and hospitals has afforded him an invaluable perspective, which he employs to maximize recovery for his clients.
+Mac’s experience prosecuting and defending nursing homes and hospitals has provided him with invaluable perspective, which he employs to maximize recovery for his clients.